 THL Tibetan to English Translation Tool — A very useful tool (with a slightly dated interface) from the Tibetan and Himalayan Library that will break a Tibetan sentence into words and look them up for you.

-THL Wylie and Unicode Converter — converts Wylie and Unicode (don’t know what Wylie is yet–oh, man, are you gonna love-hate-love-hate it)
+THL Wylie and Unicode Converter — converts Wylie and Unicode

 Reference Books and Textbooks